camunda/camunda-docs/docs/components/modeler/forms/form-element-library/forms-element-library-radio.md

 ### Configurable properties

 - **Field label**: Label displayed above the radio component.
+Can either be an [expression](../../feel/language-guide/feel-expressions-introduction.md), plain text, or [templating syntax](../configuration/forms-config-templating-syntax.md).
 - **Field description**: Description provided below the radio component.
+Can either be an [expression](../../feel/language-guide/feel-expressions-introduction.md), plain text, or [templating syntax](../configuration/forms-config-templating-syntax.md).
 - **Key**: Binds the radio component to a form variable, see [data binding docs](../configuration/forms-config-data-binding.md).
 - **Default value**: Provides a default selection in case no input data exists for the given key.
 Only available for _static_ options sources.
 - **Disabled**: Disables the radio component, for use during development.